On Stable and Unstable Behaviours of Certain Rotation Segments: Perturbations for Homeomorphisms with Bounded Deviation

-\begin{Remark} This proposition can be compared with Theorem 1 in~\cite{Karaliolios}, where with respect to sufficiently high regularity, due to the ``KAM" phenomenon, the perturbed rotation set either misses $(\alpha,\beta)$, or it equals $\{(\alpha, \beta)\}$, provided $(\alpha,\beta)$ satisfies certain Diophantine conditions.
-Still for this rigid rotation $R_{(\alpha,\beta)}$, it is unknown if one could make arbitrarily small $C^1$-perturbation, to obtain rotation set whose interior contains $(\alpha,\beta)$. \end{Remark}
+\begin{Remark} This proposition can be compared with Theorem 1 in~\cite{Karaliolios}, where with respect to sufficiently high regularity, due to the ``KAM" phenomenon, the perturbed rotation set either misses $(\alpha,\beta)$, or it equals $\{(\alpha, \beta)\}$, provided $(\alpha,\beta)$ satisfies certain Diophantine conditions. \end{Remark}